-• it has satisfied itself that appropriate systems and processes are in place to ensure that the charges are accurate.
+it has satisfied itself that appropriate systems and processes are in place to ensure that the charges are accurate.

-To the extent that uncertainty will remain around consumption, inflation, the cost of living and the wider economy, charges have been developed using best endeavours and known information, SWW Board has carefully considered whether:
+To the extent that uncertainty will remain around consumption, inflation, the cost of living and the wider economy, charges have been developed using best endeavours and known information, Pennon Board has carefully considered whether:

-- the wholesale charges schedules are consistent with SWW's legal obligations in relation to wholesale charges; - the impacts of the new charges on customer bills for different customer groups require impact assessments and handling strategies to be developed; - appropriate engagement was carried out with relevant stakeholders.
+- the wholesale charges schedules are consistent with SWW's legal obligations in relation to wholesale charges; - the impacts of the new charges on customer bills for different customer groups require impact assessments and handling strategies to be developed; - appropriate engagement was carried out with relevant stakeholders, including CCW, in a timely and effective manner.

-The widespread bill impacts >5% are primarily being driven by expected November CPIH, partially offset by customer growth, consumption expectations and other regulatory mechanisms.
-The impacts to customers will be managed through wider and more proactive application of existing support programs:
+There are some bill impacts >5% which are primarily being driven by higher than usual November CPIH, partially offset other regulatory mechanisms.
+The impacts to customers will be managed through wider and more proactive application of our existing support programs:

 - Measured HH customers wider access to Watersure and Watercare through autoenrolment and removing the benefit cap.
-Watercare also has 5 current discount bands to ensure customers receive the best level of support for their needs so customers can receive great support by moving to a higher discount band - Unmeasured HH Customers we continue to offer the option to switch to a meter, where installation isn't possible an assessed charge is available which also provides access to the social tariffs if required

-- Domestic customers already on a social tariff further support is available through the Watercare banding system which can provide a discount of up to 85% - NHH measured customers can be supported to review their usage to identify opportunities for efficiency and reduction - NHH unmeasured customers can opt to have a meter installed and where this isn't possible for 2023/24, we have introduced a new NHH assessed charge.
+Watercare also has 5 current discount bands to ensure customers receive the best level of support for their needs - Unmeasured HH Customers we continue to offer the option to switch to a meter, where installation isn't possible an assessed charge is available which also provides access to the social tariffs if required. - Domestic customers already on an assessed or social tariff further support is available through the Watercare banding system which can provide a discount of up to 85%. - NHH measured customers can be supported to review their usage to identify opportunities for efficiency and reduction. - NHH unmeasured customers can opt to have a meter installed and where this isn't possible for 2023/24 we have introduced a new NHH assessed charge.